bradorego/bradorego.com/content/about.md

     <img src="/img/headshot.jpg">
   </div>
 <p class="col-12 mt-0 col-sm-8 col-lg-10">
-  Bradley Orego is a User Experience Leader, User Researcher, Experience Designer, and Dancer currently located in Brooklyn, NY.
+  Bradley Orego is a User Experience Leader, User Researcher, Experience Designer, and Dancer with over a decade of experience currently located in Brooklyn, NY.
 This is his personal blog, where you'll find posts on anything from company culture to experience design to homebrewing to dance.
 </p>
 </div>

 Brad is a graduate of the [University of Rochester](http://rochester.edu/) with a B.S. in Computer Science, a B.A. in Psychology, and minors in Spanish and Dance.
-He spends his days as the head of UX at [1010data](https://1010data.com) as well as dancing professionally with [Kanopy Dance Company](http://kanopydance.org) and [Sokolow Theater Dance Ensemble](http://sokolowtheatredance.org/).
+He is currently seeking full-time opportunities as a Senior/Lead/Principal Researcher or Manager/Director/VP of User Experience.
+Brad dances professionally with [Sokolow Theater Dance Ensemble](http://sokolowtheatredance.org/) and [Kanopy Dance Company](http://kanopydance.org).
 Brad also participates in entrepreneurial events and hackathons, bikes, and [makes and blogs about beer-batter pancakes](http://beerbatterbreakfast.com).
 Brad is one half of [performing.design](http://performing.design), founder of [MelioraLabs](https://melioralabs.com), and currently on the board of directors for the [global ResearchOps community](https://medium.com/researchops-community).

 In a past life, Brad also curled at the [Madison Curling Club](http://madisoncurlingclub.com), homebrewed as a proud member of [MHTG](http://mhtg.org), and played ultimate frisbee competitively with [Madison Mastodon](https://twitter.com/MastodonUlti).